Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > Listed hosts and nets are rejected, all others are allowed.
 >
 > Example: hosts deny = 192.168.100/24 10.1.1.1 2001:db8::1428:57ab

-cnid scheme = *dbd* | *mysql* | *sqlite* **(V)**

-> Set the CNID backend to be used for the volume.
-Not all backends may be available with your netatalk installation.
-Run **afpd -v** to see a list of available backends, as well as which one is the default.
->
-> *dbd*: uses Berkeley DB, with database reads and writes managed through the **cnid_dbd** daemon.
-It is recommended for most deployments.
->
-> *mysql*: connects to a MySQL (or MariaDB) database instance that has been provisioned for use with Netatalk.
-Requires datbase administration, giving you full control over how the CNID data is stored.
->
-> *sqlite*: uses the SQLite embedded database library.
-It is performant and lean, requiring no external database or daemon.

 ea = *sys* | *samba* | *ad* | *none* (default: auto detect) **(V)**